 Because our money isn’t the most consistent with the freelance, we put the

-Tip: Check out my favorite travel credit card on the Travel Resources Page.
+Tip: Check out my favorite travel credit cards on the Travel Resources Page.

 Tricks to finding affordable Airbnbs

 - Stay in one spot for at least a month!
 Most places give big discounts if you stay for over 28 days.